Best Cities for Biking to Work

 - BikeScore: This score is created by Walkscore.com and evaluates the infrastructure, terrain, and biking community.
 Data provided by Walkscore.com

 - Pedestrian Traffic Fatality Rate: Many cities invest in biking infrastructure to keep pedestrians and bikers safe.
-The returns on those investments are shown in the fatality rates of pedestrians due to traffic accidents.
+When surveyed, 46 percent of respondents said they would be more likely to ride a bike if they had access to a lane physically separated from traffic.
 Data provided by Pedestrian Traffic Fatalities by State - Governors Highway Safety

 - Percent of working populations already biking to work: While safety and infrastructure are important elements of biking, looking at the rate at which consumers are actually biking to work tells the real story for the city.
 Data provided by Census/ACS - Modes Less Traveled—Bicycling and Walking to Work in the United States: 2008–2012